porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 ---

-### Web components used with non supported framework
+### Web components used with non-supported framework

-AToW we only provide wrappers for Angular and React.
-But this doesn't mean, that web components can't be used with other frameworks like Vue or Ember.
-Just follow these guidelines to make web components work in other frameworks:
+At time of writing we only provide wrappers for Angular and React.
+But this doesn't mean that our web components can't be used with other frameworks like Vue or Ember.
+Just follow these guidelines to make our web components work in other frameworks:

 - [Guidelines for Vue](https://stenciljs.com/docs/vue)
 - [Guidelines for Ember](https://stenciljs.com/docs/ember)